COVID19StatePolicy/SocialDistancing/data/README.md

 ### December 15, 2020 (9:41 am PST)
 _Our apologies for the delayed data update_
 **_Dataset updates_**
 As of today, we have fully transitioned 27 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
-These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New York, North Dakota, Oklahoma, Oregon South Dakota, Utah, Vermont, Washington, Wisconsin.
+These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New York, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Vermont, Washington, Wisconsin.
 States and/or policy types (e.g., Quarantine in Connecticut, Massachusetts, and Pennyslvania) that have been transitioned to this format are coded as 1 under "ReReviewed."

 **_State updates for both datasets_**
 In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Alabama, Arizona, California, Connecticut, Delaware, Iowa, Maine, Massachusetts, New Mexico, New York, North Carolina, North Dakota, Pennsylvania, Rhode Island, South Carolina, Utah, Virginia, and West Virginia.